raystack/siren/docs/docs/tour/introduction.md

 This tour requires you to have Siren CLI tool installed on your local machine.
 You can run `siren version` to verify the installation.
 Please follow [installation](../installation.md) and [configuration](../reference/server_configuration.md) guides if you do not have it installed already.

-Siren CLI and clients talks to Siren server to publish and fetch rules, subscriptions, and notifications.
+Siren client CLI talks to Siren server to configure and fetch rules, subscriptions, and notifications.
 Please make sure you also have a Siren server running.
 You can also run server locally with `siren server start` command.
 For more details check the [deployment](../guides/deployment.md) guide.

 ## Help
 At any time you can run the following commands.